So at the end of 2020, I was considering how different a year it had been…

 There is a song, a beautiful version of which is sung by Julie Andrews, called The Secret of Christmas, which says that “the secret of Christmas is not the things you do at Christmas time, but the Christmas things you do all year through.”

-This year in particular, we have all needed to receive kindness and patience, and we’ve all needed to extend it to others at different times.
+2020 and 2021, are years I will always remember as ones where we have all needed to receive kindness and patience, and we’ve all needed to extend it to others at different times.
 We’ve all needed to be more generous – within our own households and in the broader community – whether with our time, our funds, or with things we own/have access to and can share.
-We usually behave like this around Christmas time, but I’ve seen evidence of it throughout this year – this year, many of us having been doing Christmas things all year through, just as the song says.
+We usually behave like this around Christmas time, but I’ve seen evidence of it throughout these last two years, many of us having been doing Christmas things all year through, just as the song says.

-We have been soooo challenged this year in Australia – by a massive danger (the bushfires), and by a tiny one (COVID-19) – both have proved destructive and, tragically for some of us, fatal.
-And while these two have affected us all, the rest of life’s challenges didn’t take a holiday.
+We have been soooo challenged over this period in Australia – by natural disasters (fires and floods) and COVID – both have proved destructive and, tragically for some of us, fatal.
+And while these have affected us all, the rest of life’s challenges didn’t take a holiday.
 Severe illness for some, bereavements for others.
 Mental and emotional health issues.
 Financial and employment challenges.
 This list goes on.